“Country Dick Montana is dead.”

 Nino Del Pesco

-Nino Del Pesco, who played bass in Country Dick and the Snuggle Bunnies, hopes an album the band recorded in 1982 will someday be released.
+When this story was first published, Del Pesco said he hoped an album the band recorded in 1982 will someday be released.

 “Right now it’s sitting on a hard-drive somewhere rotting and nobody knows about it and nobody’s willing to put the money together to put it out, and it’s a shame,” he said.
 “If I had the money, I’d do it.”